On the Liouville theorem for weak Beltrami flows: Mean value formulas for weak solutions to the stationary Euler equation

 Accordingly, $ \frac{|\bu_N|^2}{|x|}=0$ which implies $ \bu_N \equiv 0 $, and therefore $ \bu = \bu _T$.
 On the other hand from \eqref{2.8} with $ \alpha =1$ it follows that $ \varphi = \varphi _0 \equiv \const \ge 0$.
 Consequently, in view of \eqref{2.13}

 Whence, $ \bu = \bu _T \equiv 0$. \Beweisende \\ {\bf Proof of Theorem\,\ref{thm1.6}} First, by the monotonicity of $ \varphi $ we observe

 By means of \eqref{2.1} we see that

-Then the assertion of the corollary follows from \eqref{2.20}. \Beweisende Chae was partially supported by NRF grants 2006-0093854 and 2009-0083521, while Wolf has been supported by the Brain Pool Project of the Korea Federation of Science and Technology Societies (141S-1-3-0022).
+Then the assertion of the theorem follows by combining \eqref{2.20} with (\ref{2.21}). \Beweisende Chae was partially supported by NRF grant 2016R1A2B3011647, while Wolf has been supported by the Brain Pool Project of the Korea Federation of Science and Technology Societies (141S-1-3-0022).